IrcDotNet/IrcDotNet/Samples/MarkovChainTextBot/Readme.txt

 These commands may be sent by a user to a channel of which the bot is a member.

+Note that all chat commands are prefixed with a period ('.').

 Talk
 ----